-In this tutorial, you’ll learn about browser cookies and how to manage them in every major browser on Mac and iOS.
-I’ll also explain what it means to delete your cookies—and why it might be a good idea to do so.
+In this article, you’ll learn about browser cookies and how to manage them in every major browser on Mac and iOS.
+I’ll also explain what it means to delete your cookies, and why it might be a good idea to do so.

 What are browser cookies?